laststance/npm-publish-tool/README.md

 ### 🎯 What the Tool Does

-When users run `npx @lastsntance/npm-publish-tool setup`, it:
+When users run `npx @lastsntance/npm-publish-tool init`, it:

 1. ✅ **Detects package manager** (npm/yarn/pnpm)
 2. ✅ **Installs release-it** as dev dependency